Can I Sue for a Data Security Breach?

 New York’s Data Breach Notification Law

 That said, many states, including New York, do have laws on the books to punish companies that fail to make a timely disclosure of a data breach affecting its individual and business customers.
-Section 899-aa of the New York General Business Law states that anytime an unauthorized person acquires access to “computerized personal information,” the entity responsible for securing that data must inform New York state officials “in the most expedient time possible and without unreasonable delay.”
+Section 899-aa of the New York General Business Law states that anytime an unauthorized person acquires access to “computerized personal private information,” the entity responsible for securing that data must inform New York state officials “in the most expedient time possible and without unreasonable delay.”
 The business must also provide written or electronic notice to any New York resident that may be affected by the data breach.

 The New York Attorney General’s office is charged with enforcing Section 899-aa.
 In some cases, it has sued to obtain financial compensation on behalf of consumers impacted by a data breach.
 In November 2017, the AG announced that Hilton agreed to pay $700,000 after the hotel admitted it waited more than nine months to disclose a data breach that affected nearly 400,000 customer credit card numbers.